© Erinvale Golf Estate

-South Africa has produced a number of golfers of the highest calibre, including Gary Player, Bobby Locke, Ernie Els, Retief Goosen and Trevor Immelman – major winners all – and once you’ve experienced some of the courses we have to offer, you’ll begin to understand why.
+Southern Africa has produced a number of golfers of the highest caliber, including Gary Player, Bobby Locke, Ernie Els, Retief Goosen, and Trevor Immelman.
+Once you’ve experienced some of the courses you will begin to understand why.

 SOUTH AFRICA’S TOP COURSES

-- Leopard Creek – rated the best course in South Africa, Leopard Creek is situated on the border of the world-famous Kruger National Park, so it’s not unusual to come across wildlife when you play a round here.
-Players are protected from the wildlife by means of innovative architectural and landscaping techniques – although water hazards might include the odd hippopotamus or crocodile.
+Leopard Creek – is situated on the border of the world-famous Kruger National Park.
+It is not unusual to come across wildlife on these courses although players are protected by means of innovative architectural and landscaping techniques.
+Water hazards may sometimes include the odd hippopotamus or crocodile.

-- The Links at Fancourt – located in the picturesque southern Cape, the Links provides a dramatic, beautiful picture.
+The Links at Fancourt – situated in the picturesque southern Cape, The Links provides a dramatic and beautiful picture.
 Gary Player himself has often referred to it as his greatest design feat.

-- Gary Player Country Club – located Sun City in North West province features two holes that have ranked in Golf Online’s list of the 500 best holes in golf.
+Gary Player Country Club – is located at Sun City in the North West Province and features two holes that have ranked in Golf Online’s list of the 500 best holes in golf.
 The course is one of the longest in South Africa and certainly one of the toughest.

-- Arabella – bordering the largest natural lagoon in South Africa and overlooked by the Kogelberg mountain range, Arabella Country Club provides both a wonderful golf challenge and a scenic landscape.
+Arabella – bordering the largest natural lagoon in South Africa and overlooked by the Kogelberg mountain range, Arabella Country Club provides a wonderful golf challenge with a very scenic landscape.

-- Pearl Valley Golf Estates – designed by the legendary Jack Nicklaus, Pearl Valley was named “best new golf course of the year” by Golf Digest Magazine in 2005.
+Pearl Valley Golf Estates – designed by the legendary Jack Nicklaus, Pearl Valley in the wine lands was named “best new golf course of the year” by Golf Digest Magazine in 2005.
 The course is surrounded by mountains and vineyards.

-- St Francis Links – was designed by the Golden Bear himself, Jack Nicklaus.
+St Francis Links – was designed by the Golden Bear himself, Jack Nicklaus.
 It was voted South Africa’s best new golf course by Golf Digest in 2007.
-It lies in the dunes above beautiful St Francis Bay and includes a wetland area.
+It lies in the dunes above beautiful St Francis Bay in the Eastern Cape and includes a wetland area.

-- Durban Country Club – has also been rated among the top 100 golf courses in the world by Golf Magazine USA.
-Built on old swampland surrounded by high dunes, the course blends into its surroundings as it undulates along the coastline a short distance from the Indian Ocean.
+Durban Country Club – has also been rated among the top 100 golf courses in the world by Golf Magazine USA.
+Built on old swampland surrounded by high dunes, the course blends into its surroundings as it undulates along the Indian Ocean coastline.

-- Legend Golf & Safari Resort – situated in the Entabeni Safari Conservatory in Limpopo Province and home to the unique “world-in-one” Signature Course where each of the 18 holes has been designed by a world golfing legend.
-It features the worlds most talked about and unique Par 3, the Extreme 19th.
-Set high up on the impressive Hanglip Mountain, the hole is accessible only by helicopter and played to a green the shape of Africa some 400m below.
-Beyond comparison!
+Legend Golf & Safari Resort – situated in the Entabeni Safari Conservatory in Limpopo Province and home to the unique “world-in-one” Signature Course where each of the 18 holes has been designed by a world golfing legend.
+It features the world’s most talked-about and unique Par 3, the Extreme 19th.
+Set high up on the impressive Hanglip Mountain, the hole is accessible only by helicopter and played to a green the shape of Africa some 400 meters (1312 feet) below.